ceph/sepia/doc/adding_users.rst

     ssh-keygen -t rsa

 #.
-A VPN secret.
+A hashed VPN password.
 See below for how to set this up:

 Setting up VPN client
 ---------------------